Metodil/u34-fun-facts/README.md

 > - [More here in hashi_vault_doc/README](hashi_vault_doc/README.md) with details.

 ## Future Improvements:
-- Add Route53 DNS Records and SSL/TLS for Hashi Vault and Kubernetes Load Balancer
+> - Add Route53 DNS Records and SSL/TLS for Hashi Vault and Kubernetes Load Balancer
-- Implement ChatOps with Slack
+> - Implement ChatOps with Slack
-- Improve Hashi Vault with Auto Unseal and DynamoDB Backend
+> - Improve Hashi Vault with Auto Unseal and DynamoDB Backend

 ## License:
-The 'LICENSE' file in this repository outlines the rules of engagement governing the use of the project's source code and assets.
-It establishes the terms under which you can embrace and share this work.
-Kindly respect and honor these terms as you engage with and contribute to this project.

 ### Terms of Use

 [MIT License]